Child Maintenance during Covid-19

 However, the CMS will not action a change of circumstances review, unless the difference in income breaches a 25% tolerance.
 If your income reduces by 25% or more as a result of being furloughed, you’ll need to inform the CMS within 14 days.

 If you’re self-employed, you do not need to inform the CMS of a change in income.
 Therefore, being furloughed will not mean that you are automatically entitled to have your child maintenance recalculated.

 Those who receive 80% furlough payments will be expected to pay child maintenance in full.
 In such circumstances, if the paying parent is refusing to do so, the CMS can take steps to take the money directly from their earnings or their bank.

 Therefore, being furloughed will not mean that as a paying parent you are automatically entitled to have your child maintenance recalculated.
 Those who receive 80% furlough payments will be expected to pay child maintenance in full.
 In such circumstances if the paying parent is refusing to do so, the CMS can take steps to take the money directly from their earnings or their bank.

 If the CMS is not involved and you have an informal agreement in place and the paying parent, tells you that they can no longer afford to pay the maintenance at the agreed level due to a reduction in income, what should you do?

-Bear in mind, informal agreements are not binding therefore, it’s important to keep the channels of communication open with the other parent and try to agree a lower level of maintenance in the interim.
-You can agree to resume the original level of maintenance once the income position returns to normal.
+Bear in mind that informal agreements are not binding.
+Therefore, it’s essential to keep the channels of communication open with the other parent and try to agree on a lower level of maintenance in the interim.
+You can decide to resume the original level of support once the income position returns to normal.

-Above all, try and remember that these are unprecedented times, try and be sensitive to each other’s circumstances with a view to achieving the best outcome for your children.
+Above all, try and remember that these are unprecedented times, try and be sensitive to each other’s circumstances to achieve the best outcome for your children.